Solve Complex Problems © Martyn Carruthers 2003 – 2019

 Your subjective experience of reality – your map of the world – your answers to the question, “Who am I?” are reflected in your every thought and action.
 These holograms of your life reflect your perception of reality.
 As your perceptions are bounded by your history, you live in a phase space.

-A phase space that confines a system contains vast enfolded information, organized by beliefs (attractors).
+A phase space of a human system contains vast enfolded information, organized by beliefs (attractors).
 As complex systems are both unpredictable and patterned, organizing principles in a complex phase space are called strange attractors.

 Human behavior seems predictable within the limits imposed by human perceptions.
 No matter how much you think, you are unlikely to leave the safety of your thoughts.
 You stay within the confines of your beliefs.
 Your beliefs organize (and limit) your possible actions – your beliefs act as attractors of your attention and therefore limit not only your choices but how you choose and what you allow yourself to consider!